-- 1.11.1 This policy applies to the assets held in the Operating Reserve for the Federation of Post-Secondary Educators, pursuant to Articles 1.1 and 1.4 of FPSE policy. - 1.11.2 This policy establishes investment principles and guidelines, giving particular consideration to the nature and purpose of the Operating Reserve, its characteristics and its financial obligations, and defining the management structure and monitoring procedures adopted for the ongoing operation of the fund. - 1.11.3 This policy may be changed or modified at any time by FPSE's Presidents' Council, with such changes to be presented to the next Annual General Meeting for disposition.
-Any investment manager (the "manager" or "Operating Reserve manager") or other agent or advisor providing services in connection with the investment of the Operating Reserve shall accept and adhere to this policy. - 1.11.4 Investment reports shall include a detailed schedule of investments, as well as the portfolio value and performance information.
+- 1.11.1.
+This policy applies to the assets held in the Operating Reserve for the Federation of Post-Secondary Educators. - 1.11.2.
+This policy establishes investment principles and guidelines, giving particular consideration to the nature and purpose of the Operating Reserve, its characteristics and its financial obligations, and defining the management structure and monitoring procedures adopted for the ongoing operation of the fund. - 1.11.3.
+This policy may be changed or modified at any time by FPSE's Presidents' Council, with such changes to be presented to the next Annual General Meeting for disposition.
+Any investment manager (the "manager" or "Operating Reserve manager") or other agent or advisor providing services in connection with the investment of the Operating Reserve shall accept and adhere to this policy.

+1.11.4.
+Investment reports shall include a detailed schedule of investments, as well as the portfolio value and performance information.
 The audited financial statements shall include a summary of year-to-year changes, investment income and contributions, and deductions (if any).